pietgeursen/sbot-gossip/README.md

 - Supports "long term connections" where a peer can be specified to remain connected as long as possible.
 - Supports connecting immediately and permanently to a peer.
 Useful for debugging.
 - Provides a stream of peers with errors.
 Useful for another module to decide which peers should be forgotten and which could be retried occasionally with low priority.
 This module uses redux as a data store.
 Hopefully redux is a commonly understood pattern that makes it easy for others to contribute.
+- Provides an observable of peers
+- Provides a hook for `onPrioritise` so other modules can change the prioritisation of peers.

 Still to think about: